apacelus/pdftoppm-gui/README.md

 # pdftoppm-gui
-GUI tool to convert pdfs to images
+GUI tool for converting pdfs to images.
+Uses the pdftoppm cli tool.
+## Installation
+*to-do*